dephell/dephell/docs/filters.md

 Filters separated by `.` or `-` and can be one of the following type:

 + Field name to get some field from dict output.
++ Sum of fields.
+Will return dictionary with given fields.
+For example, `name+license` will return `{"license": "BSD-2-Clause", "name": "click"}`.
 + Index to get some element from list output.
 + Function to process output.